 The first permanent standing US Navy, established in 1794, consisted of six ships: heavy frigates with manpower of between 340 and 450 each.
 Nowadays, the manpower of the US Navy stands at approximately 337,000 active duty personnel, over 100,000 reserve personnel, 296 deployable ships, and over 2,600 crewed aircraft.
 Of course, the organizational structure of the Navy has changed radically since those simpler times.
 Modern military force structures follow a chain of command that only in some ways resembles what was set out in 1794.

-Structure of the United States Navy
+Command Structure of the United States Navy